airlock/iam-helm-charts/README.md

 The Helm Charts contained in this repository are work in progress and will be improved over time to adopt new functionality of newer versions of Airlock Microgateway.

-In their current state, they serve to demonstrate how Airlock Microgateway 4.0 and above can be used to protect Airlock IAM, and may be used as a base for your extensions.
+In their current state, they serve to demonstrate how Airlock Microgateway can be used to protect Airlock IAM, and may be used as a base for your extensions.

 The Helm Charts provided for Airlock IAM are only suitable for demonstration purposes.